The following speech was delivered by a central committee member to the party’s eighth congress in September.

 A mere reference to gender identity and idpol, without expressing an opinion, is enough to make many people incandescent with rage.

-We have to ask ourselves why that is, because when I grew up some years ago, this wasn’t an issue.
-It didn’t affect peoples’ minds.
-People didn’t talk about it, they didn’t debate it.
-In the seventies and eighties this wasn’t an issue.
-It didn’t affect their minds, people didn’t debate it, didn’t talk about it.
+We have to ask ourselves why that is, because when I grew up some years ago, this wasn’t an issue affecting peoples’ minds.
+People didn’t talk about it; they didn’t debate it: it wasn’t an issue.

 Marx and Engels and Lenin and Stalin didn’t devote much attention to the politics of gender fluidity because it did not exist as an issue.
 This concept – contrary to the opinion of those opposed to this motion – is not “as old as humanity”.